TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Index.rst

 This chapter describes the most important elements of the API.
 Some other elements have their own chapter further on.

-In general the TYPO3 Core Team and contributors from the community aim to produce well-documented source code.
+In general the TYPO3 Active Contributors Team and all contributors aim to produce well-documented source code.
 As such the best way to look up a particular class or method is to use the online API browser at http://typo3.org/documentation/api/.